onqtam/headjack/docs/why/2_SYSTEM.md

 We can literally find ourselves in the situation of the movie dont look up “Don't look up” is a diagnosis

+> "Today, society has decided that it’s not in the “explore” phase anymore: Whether it’s drone delivery, flying cars, energy too cheap to meter, diseases… We don’t want anybody to run any risk.
+We don’t want to learn.
+What we want is to take advantage of the learnings of billions of people before us, but we don’t feel comfortable doing the same for the billions coming after us.
+>
+> We approved this without realizing what we were doing.
+Without realizing that every year we live today, we’re safer, but it comes at the cost of our own future and that of our children.
+>
+> We left the explore mode sometime in the 20th century.
+We’re hindering our progress with needless rules.
+We should get back to it.
+>
+> And yet many of the regulations we’ve enacted in the past are great.
+Environmental protection is important!
+Safety is important!
+How do we know which rules to eliminate?
+>
+> The first set of rules to eliminate is that we should let people take the risks that only apply to them." - [Standing on the Shoulders of Gnomes, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/standing-on-the-shoulders-of-gnomes#:~:text=Today%2C%20society%20has,apply%20to%20them.)

+> "When [we spend more](https://en.wikipedia.org/wiki/Government_spending_in_the_United_States) on people’s retirement than their education, we’re not leaving the world better than we found it.
+We’re deciding as a society that the enjoyment of our elder years matters more than preparing our children’s future." - [Standing on the Shoulders of Gnomes, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/standing-on-the-shoulders-of-gnomes#:~:text=When%20we%20spend%20more%20on%20people%E2%80%99s%20retirement%20than%20their%20education%2C%20we%E2%80%99re%20not%20leaving%20the%20world%20better%20than%20we%20found%20it.%20We%E2%80%99re%20deciding%20as%20a%20society%20that%20the%20enjoyment%20of%20our%20elder%20years%20matters%20more%20than%20preparing%20our%20children%E2%80%99s%20future.)

+> "As a society, we should stop being crippled by fear of what we can see, and start paying attention to the value of what we can’t.
+Progress takes failures.
+If we’re not OK with failures, we don’t make progress.
+We’ve moved into exploit mode without realizing it.
+It’s time to get back to balance explore and exploit modes.
+It’s time to take more risks." - [Standing on the Shoulders of Gnomes, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/standing-on-the-shoulders-of-gnomes#:~:text=As%20a%20society%2C%20we,to%20take%20more%20risks.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Money
 ██████████████████████████████████████████████████████████████████